 If you wish to keep going east once you’ve explored Heraklion, and if your timing allows, you can either drive or jump on any of the daily buses departing from Heraklion Central Bus Station to Agios Nikolaos, the capital of Lasithi.

-The trip lasts about 1.5 hours and the ticket is €10.
+The trip lasts about 1.5 hours and the ticket is around €10.

 Things to Do in Lasithi